minimalic/silverstripe-hackernews/README.md

 ### Rebuild DB

-Rebuild DB with your URL and `dev/build?flush=all` or shell:
+Rebuild DB by appending `dev/build?flush=all` to your website's URL or by using shell:

 ```sh
 vendor/bin/sake dev/build "flush=all"